 A monthly payment plan for tuition and fees is available to BCC students.

 The Campus Card is needed for the book advance program.
-Book advances give students the opportunity to use some of their financial aid funds in advance of the first disbursement to purchase books at Bristol's Bookstore.
+Book Advances are only allowed to be used at the Bristol bookstore ( in person or online).
+Book advances give students the opportunity to use some of their financial aid funds in advance of the first disbursement to purchase course materials, supplies and technology (i.e. computer) at the Bristol Bookstore.
 To be eligible for a book advance, you will need to have a complete financial aid file, have received a financial aid award letter, and have a pending credit balance on your bill.
 A book advance is not a grant and is not in addition to your financial aid award package.

 - $1,300 for full-time students (12 or more credits)